MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-external-data-connections-in-office.md

 7. Click **OK**.

-Now that you have created a data access account and granted it access to a data source, the next step is to create a target application.
+Now that you have created a data access account and granted it access to a data source, the next step is to create a Secure Store target application.